How to Grow SaaS Sales Without Increasing Spending – 3 Most Common Problems Of Over 55 SaaS Companies

 ..and the list goes on and on.

 However, the extent to which businesses collect and analyze their data differs significantly.
-Not uncovering important patterns from data that impact the bottom line will hurt businesses in 2018 more than ever before Click To Tweet.
+Not uncovering important patterns from data that impact the bottom line will hurt businesses in 2018 more than ever before.

-For many, the challenge comes from identifying insights from the data.
+For many, the challenge comes from not knowing how to identify insights from the data.
 Hence not seeking much utility in collecting it in the first place.

 From my experience, the average business (especially in its early stage) is focused on top-of-funnel metrics and conversions.
 How to get cheap and qualified traffic, how to convert the traffic, or how to scale this process.
 Of course, understandably, these and many other metrics are absolutely necessary.